 It’s pretty surreal for me to look at that wordcount figure.
 To me, it really feels like, uh, quite a lot.
 Or rather, to shed any prim-and-proper affectation in the interest of total candidness: it seems like an ungodly fucking fuckton of words.
 (I mean, granted, it’s not a patch on, say, Atlas Shrugged or Infinite Jest.
 Which dwarf everything.
 But, then again, I’m no Ayn Rand or DFW.)
-I almost can’t believe that I bashed a keyboard long enough to dredge that amount of words out of the ether.
+I almost can’t believe that I bashed a keyboard long enough to dredge that amount of words out of the void.
 Especially because my previous output in terms of fiction had almost entirely been confined to >10k word short stories.
 Yep, I didn’t progressively work up to writing a novel with longer and longer pieces (as would probably have been wise.)
 I just decided that I would leapfrog all that and pen something that was at least nineteen times longer than what I was used to writing.

 I guess I never really even considered the profound differences in the creative process that would entail.
 The thing about a short story is you can easily mentally encompass all of it.
 But a novel-length work, being so massive and various, is a very unwieldy thing.
 It’s extremely difficult – if not impossible – to hold it all in one’s mind at any given moment.
 This makes it tempting to just focus in on one part of it at a time, and tackle that largely as an isolated thing.
 That’s far more convenient.
 Far more manageable.
 However, if you want the totality to be consistent and deeply, deeply interconnected (as the plot of my book demanded), that will not do.
 For everything to fit together perfectly, you have to force yourself to do it the hard way.
 The way which has made novelists crabby, high-strung insomniacs for centuries.
 Which means keeping a hell of a lot of stuff in mind while you’re writing it.
 And doubly so when editing it.
 During the final-edit in particular, your mind must be crammed full with all of it at once.
 This can be a draining and discombobulating experience to repeat day after day for a prolonged period of time.
 To put it mildly.